Canada's National Observer: Institutional recognition

-Canada's National Observer is one of only eight news providers selected for the federal government's Copyright Media Clearance Program, which provides government-wide access to electronic media sources.
+Canada's National Observer is one of eight news providers selected for the federal government's Copyright Media Clearance Program, which provides government-wide access to electronic media sources.
 Administered by Public Services and Procurement Canada, the program includes multi-million dollar contracts with larger publishers like Postmedia and The Globe and Mail, with smaller outlets receiving hundreds of thousands in subscription fees.
 CNO is among eight news providers selected for the federal government's Copyright Media Clearance Program, administered by Public Services and Procurement Canada.
 The program provides government-wide access to electronic media sources through subscription contracts with publishers ranging from large outlets like Postmedia and The Globe and Mail to smaller publishers.

-A 2023 Columbia Journalism Review profile noted that less than 20 percent of the publication's revenue comes from public funds.

 Structure and affiliations

 Canada’s National Observer is organized as a unionized newsroom and participates in several national and international journalism partnerships and initiatives.

 The newsroom unionized under the Canadian Media Guild in 2022, with the union highlighting CNO as "one of the few media start-ups" offering comprehensive benefits to journalists.

 CNO also participates in the federal government's Local Journalism Initiative and is a member of The Trust Project, an international consortium promoting transparency in journalism.
 It is also a partner in the Climate Desk collaboration, a consortium of international media organizations reporting on the impacts of climate change.